kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 Returns: ```boolean``` - Whether the plugin is valid or not.

-You can help the player instance API with your decision logic.
-For example, if you want to enable your plugin only on Chrome browser, you can simply do:
+You can help the player instance API with your decision logic. <br>For example, if you want to enable your plugin only on Chrome browser, you can simply do:
 ```js
 // Plain JavaScript
 MyPlugin.isValid = function() {